-E. Glossary of Terms
+VIII.
+Glossary of Terms:

-ACCES/VR- (Adult Career and Continuing Education Services-Vocational Rehabilitation)- part of the New York State Education Department and assists individuals with disabilities to achieve and maintain employment and support independent living through training, education rehabilitation and career development.
-A referral through the Front Door enables services to be implemented upon reaching age 21 or graduating from high school, enabling students a seamless transition to the workplace and to live independent, self-directed lives.
+ACCES/VR- (Adult Career and Continuing Education Services-Vocational Rehabilitation) is part of the New York State Education Department and assists individuals with disabilities to achieve and maintain employment and support independent living through training, education rehabilitation and career development. seamless transition to the workplace and to live independent, self-directed lives.